Skip to product information

 Treatment Package

 Piles, also known as hemorrhoids, are swollen veins in the rectum and anus.
-There are two main types of piles: internal and external.
-Internal piles are located inside the rectum, while external piles are located under the skin around the anus.
+They can occur internally inside the rectum or externally under the skin around the anus.
+Severity varies depending on how much they prolapse (protrude).

-1. Grade 1: These are small and may bleed but do not prolapse.
+• Grade 1: Small, may bleed but do not prolapse.

-2. Grade 2: These piles prolapse during a bowel movement but go back inside the anus on their own.
+• Grade 2: Prolapse during bowel movement but return inside on their own.

 • Straining during bowel movements